-The following posting is borrowed from the May 2011 issue of Vegas PBS Source Magazine, as written by Attorney David M. Grant:
+The following posting is borrowed from the May 2011 issue of Vegas PBS Source Magazine:

 “It can seem daunting when beginning the process of making out a last will & testament, revocable trust, and powers of attorney.
 As one starts down this important, yet often intimidating course, increasingly people are wondering if they can do it themselves or should they use an attorney.
 Here are the top 5 reasons why you should use an attorney: